 Offers a variety of out of school classes, e.g., music, dance, martial arts, gymnastics, junior golf, archery, swimming, and SAT prep designed to complement, expand, and support the academic, life skills, and athletic experiences children and youth have within Army CYS Programs and Schools.
-Provided by CYS employees and Contract Instructors in a variety of settings which may include Child Development Centers, School Age Programs, MWR and Community Facilities and Schools.
+Provided by CYS employees and Contracted Instructors in a variety of settings which may include Child Development Centers, School Age Programs, MWR and Community Facilities and Schools.
 All current enrollment information is available on WebTrac.

-Swim lessons are scheduled & conducted by the FMWR Harney Gym Staff, CYS provides the enrollment process.
+Learn to Swim classes are scheduled & conducted by the FMWR Harney Gym Aquatics Program, the CYS SKIES program assists with the enrollment process.
+CYS Registration required.
 For emergency purposes, Parents are required to remain on site during SKIES classes.